-The EAGLE-200™ Energy Access Gateway is an intelligent edge device that bridges between Zigbee wireless networks and Internet Protocol (IP) networks.
-It connects directly to the residential Local Area Network (LAN), using either Ethernet or WiFi.
+The EAGLE-200™ Energy Access Gateway is an intelligent edge device that controls and monitors devices within a residential or commercial building.
+It connects directly to the customer’s internet, using either Ethernet or WiFi.

 The EAGLE-200™ can be self-installed in minutes, and does not require an electrician or a truck roll.
 It has already been integrated with a number of commercial monitoring, cloud analytics, and energy dashboard services, and has been proven in utility Demand Response programs with major DRMS vendors.